andredesousa/javascript-unit-testing-best-practices/README.md

 ## Mock new Date() and Date.now

 There are situations where `new Date()` or `Date.now` is used in application code.
-`Date.now()` returns the unix time, ie. “the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC.”.
+`Date.now()` returns the unix time, ie. "the number of milliseconds elapsed since January 1, 1970 00:00:00 UTC.".
 `new Date()` returns a new Date object, and behaves differently based on the input passed to it.
 If called with nothing, it returns the current Date.
 We must mock dates to obtain deterministic tests.